History of Rocket League in Timeline

 Microsoft Xbox One Special Edition inMatte Blackin 500GB (video game)(Renewed)

-In February 2016, Psyonix announced that Rocket League had earned $70 million in revenues with at least four million copies sold, not including downloads on the PlayStation system.
-They tracked at least 12 million unique players, including purchases and free play offers on PlayStation Plus.
+In February 2016, Psyonix announced that Rocket League had earned $70 million in revenues, with at least four million copies sold, excluding PlayStation downloads.
+The game had at least 12 million unique players, including both purchases and free play offers on PlayStation Plus.

 February 2016: Rocket Labs Game Playlist Added

-In February 2016, a new game playlist called Rocket Labs was added to offer new experimental maps to players as a means to gauge feedback and interest in a map before adding it to the game's standard map playlist.
+In February 2016, a new game playlist called Rocket Labs was added to Rocket League, offering new experimental maps for players to provide feedback on.

-On February 24, 2016, the ice hockey mode, which was introduced as a mutation in December 2015, was permanently added to the standard playlists of Rocket League.
+On February 24, 2016, the ice hockey mode, which was initially introduced as a mutation during a holiday event, was permanently added to the standard playlists in Rocket League.

 March 2016: Microsoft Announces Cross-Play Initiative with Rocket League

-In March 2016, Microsoft announced that Rocket League would be the first game in a new initiative to enable cross-play between Windows and Xbox One players with Xbox Live accounts.
+In March 2016, Microsoft announced a new initiative to enable cross-play between Windows and Xbox One players with Xbox Live accounts, with Rocket League as the first game to support this feature.

 March 2016: Rocket League Championship Series Announced

-In March 2016, Psyonix announced the first Rocket League Championship Series, with the finals taking place in August 2016 and featuring a $55,000 prize pool.
+In March 2016, Psyonix announced the first Rocket League Championship Series (RLCS), featuring a $55,000 prize pool for the finals held in August 2016.

 In March 2016, the Batmobile, as seen in the 2016 film Batman v Superman: Dawn of Justice, was offered as a playable vehicle in Rocket League.